jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (3) An amendment to the price set under subsection (1) takes effect on the day after the day it is published under section 80.
 (4) New co-op must set a June price for a co-operative share to apply as at 1 June in each season.

+### 77A Price must be fair value
+The price of a co-operative share set by new co-op under section 77(1) must be fair value calculated by using the following formula:assets − debts=priceshareswhere—
+  - **assets** means the present value of the forecast free cash flows expected to be generated from the operation of new co-op's assets; and
+  - **debts** means the aggregate fair market value of new co-op's interest-bearing debt; and
+  - **shares** means the total number of co-operative shares on issue.

+### 77B When section 77A first applies
+Section 77A first applies—
+  (a) on and from the date specified by an Order in Council made under section 109G(2); or (b) on 31 December 2013 if, before 31 December 2013, no Order in Council has been made under section 109B.

 ### 78 Peak note price
-(1) New co-op must set the price of a peak note to apply from the amalgamation date.
-(2) New co-op must not amend the peak note price.
-(3) New co-op must—
-  (a) charge the peak note price for all peak notes issued to new entrants and shareholding farmers who apply under section 73, or whose application is accepted under section 74(3); and
-  (b) redeem all peak notes at the peak note price to shareholding farmers who give notice of withdrawal under section 98(1) or whose notice of withdrawal is accepted under section 99.
+[Repealed]

-### 79 Co-operative share standard and peak note standard
+### 79 Co-operative share standard
-(1) New co-op must set a co-operative share standard and a peak note standard at the beginning of each application period to apply from the beginning of the next season.
+(1) New co-op must set a co-operative share standard at the beginning of each application period to apply from the beginning of the next season.
-(2) New co-op may not amend the co-operative share standard or the peak note standard set under subsection (1) until the beginning of the next application period.
+(2) New co-op may not amend the co-operative share standard set under subsection (1) until the beginning of the next application period.

 ### 80 Publication of prices and standards
 (1) New co-op must ensure that the following prices and standards are published on or before the first day of each application period:
   (a) the price of a co-operative share set at the beginning of the application period:
-  (b) the peak note price:
+  (b)
-  (c) the co-operative share standard set at the beginning of the application period:
+  (c) the co-operative share standard set at the beginning of the application period.
-  (d) the peak note standard set at the beginning of the application period.
+  (d)
 (2) New co-op must ensure that the price of a co-operative share is published each time it is amended.
 (3) New co-op must ensure that the June price is published as soon as practicable after it is set under section 77(4).
 (4) New co-op must comply with subsections (1) to (3) by publishing the information—